xyresh/frappechan/README.md

  ## Running on other systems
   I have tested frappechan on debian GNU/Linux, it should run on linux distributions which have gcc.
-  I have also been able to run in on macOS natively, and it also seems to work on openBSD. you should check the library equivalents for your system as i have provided the debian names of these packages.
+  I have also been able to run it on macOS natively, and it also seems to work on openBSD.
+Basically with little changes it runs on most *nix systems. you should check the library equivalents for your system as i have provided the debian names of these packages.